Divyanshi-A/Python/README.md

 # Python
-this is a local copy of original repo which was accidentally removed
+this is a local copy of original repository, uploaded once again due to accidental removal of orginal code files